winch/winch.pinkbile.com-c-sharp/patch_tool/patch_tool/readme.txt

 builder written in c#, requires .net to run patcher written in c using dev-c++

-builder v0.7 - 08 Feb 2006
+builder v0.8 - 08 Feb 2006
-patcher v0.6 - 18 June 2005
+patcher v0.8 - 18 June 2005

 source for both supplied in src\ dir

-Changes in v0.7
+Changes in v0.8
 +++++++++++++++

 Patcher
-No changes.
+Use windows crypto api to calculate md5 hash in patcher.
+This makes patcher a few Kb smaller.

 Builder
-Analyser dialog, changed files are highlighted so it's easier to see which files have changed.
+No changes.

 Instructions
 ++++++++++++